Celebrating Fifteen Years Online.

 CONCLUSIONS...

 Many are attracted to the SPRAY simply on the basis of it having been the first vessel to carry a human around the world, sailing single handed.
 It is quite an achievement to say the least.
-What must be realized however is that the voyage was accomplished by a determined and very experienced professional sea captain, not by your ordinary beach bum.
+What must be realized however is that the voyage was accomplished by a determined and highly experienced professional sea captain, not by an ordinary beach bum.

-Just like many other world-voyaging sailors who have also achieved extraordinary sailing feats, Slocum was an opportunist who made excellent use of what was available to him, in his case a freely provided old wreck which he rebuilt on a shoe-string, and which he then quite stunningly sailed into permanent fame and an honored place in our history of the sea.
+Just like many other world-voyaging sailors who have also achieved extraordinary sailing feats, Slocum was an opportunist who made excellent use of what was available to him, in his case a freely provided old wreck which he rebuilt on a shoe-string, and which he then quite stunningly sailed into permanent fame and an honored place in the history of seafaring.

-Before Slocum left on his historic voyage, dockside wags said of the SPRAY, "It'll crawl...!"
+Before Slocum left on his historic voyage, a dockside wag said of the SPRAY, "It'll crawl...!"
+Lest we imagine that to be a reference to her speed potential, we should note that he was referring to Slocum's amateur caulking job...!

 When he returned, his dockside advisors would only deign to say, "You were lucky...!"